MUSIC AND HISTORY

 Answers:

 1. The song “Poland is not yet lost”, the so-called.
 "Mazurka Dąbrowskiego”, was established in Italy, in Regio, in July 1797 R. The music was taken from a folk song, the words were written by the poet Józef Wybicki.
 It is a moot point, was there a melody first?, whose author is virtually unknown, or words.
-Maybe, that the words were not written until two years later.
+Perhaps, that the words were not written until two years later.

 2. Chopin left the country in November 1830 R., even before the uprising broke out.
 He gave concerts in Vienna and Munich, then he went to Paris.
 In September 1831 R. he stopped in Stuttgart, where he heard about the fall of the uprising and the capture of Warsaw.
 He expressed his despair, composing the Etude in C minor, called "Revolutionary”.